bondhan/go-news-ddd/README.md

 # go-news-ddd
 (a try) Implementation of Domain Design Driven (DDD) on a news website (News, Topics and Tags)

+This was for technical test of a company in Jakarta.

 ## Requirements

 Mandatory: